Kaltsoon/sequelize-cursor-pagination/README.md

   - `startCursor`: The cursor for the first node in the result edges
   - `endCursor`: The cursor for the last node in the result edges
   - `hasNextPage`: A boolean that indicates whether there are edges after the `endCursor` (`false` indicates that the are no more edges after the `endCursor`)
-  - `totalCount`: The total number of rows matching the query

 The `paginate` method has the following options: